lyndon025/playtested/src/content/article/2023-10-24-moba-battle-royale-and-sports-are-just-game-modes-in-this-game--first-impressions---brawl.md

 ---
-title: "MOBA, Battle Royale, and Sports are just game modes in this game | First Impressions - Brawl Stars"
+author: lyndonguitar
+category: Review
-description: "Brawl Stars offers a unique blend of strategy and action.
+description: Brawl Stars offers a unique blend of strategy and action.
 Players control Brawlers, characters with unique quirky abilities, and can team-up with others in various game modes, each one having a different objective.
-From battle royale style of gameplay to sports-like team-based matches, Players can invite friends to play with them up to the maximum team size of the game mode."
+From battle royale style of gameplay to sports-like team-based matches, Players can invite friends to play with them up to the maximum team size of the game mode.
+featured: false
 pubDate: 2023-10-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "brawl-stars"]
+tags:
-featured: false
+- taptap
+- brawl-stars
-thumb: ""
+thumb: ''
+title: MOBA, Battle Royale, and Sports are just game modes in this game | First Impressions
+  - Brawl Stars
 ---

 Brawl Stars offers a unique blend of strategy and action.
 Players control Brawlers, characters with unique quirky abilities, and can team-up with others in various game modes, each one having a different objective.
 From battle royale style of gameplay to sports-like team-based matches, Players can invite friends to play with them up to the maximum team size of the game mode.